 For more information on services available for biking on or to campus, please visit the Office of Transportation & Parking Services website.

 The university provides a number of services to make working here very convenient.

-The University Bookstore is located on the ground floor of the Marvin Center (800 21st Street, N.W.).
+The University Bookstore is located on the ground floor of the University Student Center (800 21st Street, N.W.).
 In addition to containing a large collection of textbooks, the bookstore carries a wide variety of university merchandise, including clothing and souvenir items.
 The store also carries works authored by GW faculty as well as a range of school, office, and personal supplies.
 As a university employee, you receive a discount on selected items not including textbooks.
 Visit the bookstore website for details on employee discounts, hours of operation and contact information.